UNIVERSE-DAO/UNIVERSE/docs/ARCHITECTURE.md

 **UNIVERSE**
 Tools for clarity.
 Infrastructure for meaning.
-An open protocol for those who choose to build the Infinite Game.
+UNIte to Master the Infinite Game through the MetaVERSE